magnoeasy/easybuilder/english.md

 Add the button and set it up as shown below (Edit Button):
 <img src="./BuilderImages/GridInPage/gifs/0009.gif">

-In Dev Properties add the event’s script added to the button.
-Script:
+Under "Custom Scripts" copy and paste this script:

            function redirect() {
     this.session.session_variable = this.entity.Id
     window.open("URL of the form you want to redirect to", "_self");
     }

 <img src="./BuilderImages/GridInPage/img/0007.png">

 Add the second button and set it up as shown below (Delete Button):